jsantoro10/jsantoro10.github.io/_cases/nycbest.md

   solution:
     tag: Design a user-friendly responsive website by providing **clear navigation** and offering a **fast, efficient** pet search and adoption application process.
 research:
-  description: To understand the users I was designing for and their needs, I conducted qualitative research through a **competitive audit**, **interviews**, **personas**, and **storyboarding**.
+  description: To understand the users I was designing for and their needs, I conducted qualitative research through a **competitive audit**, **empathy maps**, **interviews**, and **personas**.
   questions:
     - Who are our users?
     - What are their goals?
-    - In what context are they experiencing the app?
+    - What features are needed for users to achieve these goals?
   target:
-    description: The primary user group identified through my research was **working adults** and **families with unpredictable schedules** who don’t have time to meal prep.
+    description: The primary user group identified through my research was **working adults with families** and **early career professionals** who don’t have time to read through each pet profile.
   personas:
     - name: Niamh
       age: 35